-Purchase and Distribution of Gift Cards
+Purchase and Distribution of Swift Prepaid Cards

 - Employees as Research Study Participants: Employees who participate in research studies are treated the same as non-employees and are subject to all of the reporting requirements to which non-employees are subject. (i.e. these amounts could be reported on a 1099-misc form).
 For additional information on research study incentives, please consult the Procedure Payments for Research Study Participants policy.

 When will a recipient receive a form 1099?